 Jackson Browne has written and performed some of the most literate and moving songs in popular music and has defined a genre of songwriting charged with honesty, emotion and personal politics.
 He was inducted into the Rock and Roll Hall of Fame in 2004 and the Songwriter’s Hall of Fame in 2007.

-Jackson's career began in the mid-60s in Los Angeles and Orange County folk clubs.
-Except for a brief period in NYC in the late 1960s, he has always lived in Southern California.
-His debut album came out on David Geffen's Asylum Records in 1972.
-Since then, he has released fourteen studio albums and four collections of live performances.
-His most recent studio album, Standing In The Breach, is a collection of ten songs, at turns deeply personal and political, exploring love, hope, and defiance in the face of the advancing uncertainties of modern life.
+Except for a brief period in NYC in the late 1960s, Jackson has always lived in Southern California.
+His debut album came out on David Geffen’s Asylum Records in 1972.
+Since then, he has released fourteen studio albums, four collections of live performances, two “best of” compilations, two DVDs and several single recordings.
+Jackson’s new studio album, “Downhill From Everywhere” is set for worldwide release on July 23, 2021.